Charitable Donations: Techniques To Increase Your Tax Benefit

 • The IRA holder must be age 70 1/2 or older when the charitable IRA distribution is processed.

-Benefits of charitable IRA distributions include:
+Benefits of QCDs include:

 • AGI is used to determine social security taxability; lowering AGI may lead to reduced taxable social security benefits.